jax-ml/jax/docs/new_docs/301/cookbook.md

   return jvp(grad(f), primals, tangents)[1]
 ```

-Even better, since we didn't have to call `jnp.dot` directly, this `hvp` function works with arrays of any shape and with arbitrary container types (like vectors stored as nested lists/dicts/tuples), and doesn't even have a dependence on `jax.numpy`.
+As a bonus, since we didn't have to call `jnp.dot` directly, this `hvp` function works with arrays of any shape and with arbitrary container types (like vectors stored as nested lists/dicts/tuples), and doesn't even have a dependence on `jax.numpy`.

 Here's an example of how to use it: